-- all-purpose flour – The main source of structure for your cookies.
-I recommend weighing all of your ingredients, but particularly the flour.
-I give you measurments in grams and ounces in the recipe as well as using a measuring cup.
+- all-purpose flour - The main source of structure for your cookies.
+I recommend weighing all of your ingredients, particularly the flour.
+I give you measurements in grams and ounces in the recipe as well as using a measuring cup.

 - baking powder - The baking soda will help to neutralize the acid and create lift but if too much is added to a recipe it can make your cookies taste metallic, so baking powder is added to provide a little more lift.

 - salt - Balances out the sweetness and enhances the peanut butter flavor.